AdamXweb/AdamXweb.github.io/content/blog/ngv-trennial-2021.md

 At the end of your tour, I'll advise to have a look at the NGV design store.
 There's often quite a large selection of art/design-related books, as well as a few

 NGV's Trennial is a free exhibition being held at the NGV International on St Kilda Rd.
 It's available until April 18 2021 with free [tickets](https://www.ngv.vic.gov.au/exhibition/triennial-2020/ "Trennial tickets").

+If you have any comments, feel free to [tweet me @adamxweb](https://twitter.com/AdamXweb "Twitter link")